rexich/tips/docs/compression.md

 - Documentation shows that multithreading is NOT implemented yet
 - Output file size: 117.7 MiB
 - Total run time: ~3 minutes 26 seconds
+- Output size: 25% of the original, 75% savings

 ### Attempt no. 2: compression level 4, XZ